What’s Vegetarian at Jimmy John’s? (Updated for 2026)

 If you’re gluten-free, your one true option is the Unwich.
 It swaps the bread for a wrap of lettuce.
 Every bread and tortilla on the menu contains wheat and gluten, so there’s no gluten-free roll to fall back on.

-Cross-contact is the bigger caveat.
+Cross-contamination is the bigger caveat.
 Jimmy John’s uses a shared meat-and-cheese slicer.
-The official allergen statement says shared utensils and equipment mean no item is guaranteed free of a given allergen.
+According to the official allergen statement, shared utensils and equipment mean no item is guaranteed free of a given allergen.
 There’s good news on one front.
 Jimmy John’s doesn’t deep-fry anything, so a shared fryer isn’t a concern.
 The bread supplier’s facility also handles eggs and milk.
 So trace cross-contact is possible, even though the breads test clean at the ingredient level.
 That matters more for strict, allergy-level vegans than for ingredient-level vegetarians.
 One shared production kitchen, the Atlanta “Alliance Kitchen #9600,” adds peanut, tree-nut, and shellfish exposure.
 When in doubt, pull up the allergen guide and confirm before you order.

-- Want extra protein and healthy fat without meat?
+• Want extra protein, healthy fat, and more filling taste without meat?
 Double the avocado spread.

 Conclusion